-As a condition of receiving Federal awards, non-Federal entities agree to comply with laws, regulations, and the provisions of contract and grant agreements, and to maintain internal control to provide reasonable assurance of compliance with these requirements.
-OMB Circular A-133 requires auditors to obtain an understanding of the non-Federal entity's internal control over Federal programs sufficient to plan the audit to support a low assessed level of control risk for major programs, plan the testing of internal control over major programs to support a low assessed level of control risk for the assertions relevant to the compliance requirements for each major program, and, unless internal control is likely to be ineffective, perform testing of internal control as planned.
-Part 6 is intended to assist non-Federal entities and their auditors in complying with these requirements by presenting characteristics of internal control which may be used to reasonably ensure compliance with the types of compliance requirements in Part 3.
-The characteristics of internal control presented in Part 6 are neither mandatory nor all-inclusive.
+As a condition of receiving Federal awards, non-Federal entities agree to comply with laws, regulations, and the provisions of contracts and grant agreements, and to maintain internal control to provide reasonable assurance of compliance with these requirements.
+OMB Circular A-133/2 CFR part 200, subpart F require auditors to obtain an understanding of the non-Federal entity's internal control over Federal programs sufficient to plan the audit to support a low assessed level of control risk for major programs, plan the testing of internal control over major programs to support a low assessed level of control risk for the assertions relevant to the compliance requirements for each major program, and, unless internal control is likely to be ineffective, perform testing of internal control as planned.
+Until Part 6 is substantively amended, non-Federal entities and their auditors should look to the "Internal Control - Integrated Framework," issued by Committee of Sponsoring Organizations of the Treadway Commission (COSO), and the "Standards for Internal Control in the Federal Government" (Green Book), issued by the Government Accountability Office, for guidance on internal controls.